Detox for Her

 - Red clover also works as a powerful antioxidant to help rid the body of free radicals and waste.

-Taraxacum officinale, also known as dandelion, is a vegetable that has a diuretic (water loss) effect when ingested.
+Taraxacum officinale, also known as dandelion, is a vegetable that shown to help remove excess water retention.

 - Dandelion may help ease digestion by increasing the rate at which food leaves the stomach and enters the small intestine.